Values and Ethical Guidelines

 EMPLOYER AND EMPLOYEE PRINCIPLES

 Destia honours the basic rights of employees and the collective bargaining and other agreements that bind Destia.
 It is the personal right of every Destia employee to be involved in professional organisations.

-Destia treats everyone equally.
+In Destia, everyone is treated equally, fairly and with respect.
+No one is allowed, without an acceptable justification, to be placed in a different position based on their gender, sexual orientation, age, origin, language, religion, conviction or any other personal reason, or a reason that is against the law.
 Evaluations are based on performance.
 Persons are selected for duties on the basis of suitability, experience and training.
 The relationship between the employer and employee is based on mutual respect and trust.
 In questions concerning employment relationships and their financial benefits, we comply with the set instructions.
-The “one person above” principle is upheld in the decision-making hierarchy – the decision is made by the supervisor’s supervisor.
+The “one person above” principle is upheld in the decisionmaking hierarchy – the decision is made by the supervisor’s supervisor.

 We value the professional skills of our personnel.
 We want to utilise our skills and pass on our competence to other Destia employees.

 Destia supervisors are responsible for ensuring that all work issues are discussed openly, directly and constructively.
 All Destia employees are obligated to participate in discussions.
 Supervisors set a good example in how to work responsibly.
 They immediately intervene when shortcomings need to be addressed.

 Destia seeks to ensure safe and healthy working conditions.
 By acting responsibly, the employer and employees can prevent accidents at work and health risks.
 We continuously develop working conditions.
 At Destia, we also respect the balance of work and leisure time of our employees.